-January First (New Years Day) Third Monday in January (Martin Luther King Day) Good Friday Last Monday in May (Memorial Day) July Fourth (Independence Day) First Monday in September (Labor Day) November Eleventh (Veteran's Day) Fourth Thursday in November (Thanksgiving) Friday after Thanksgiving December 24th (Christmas Eve) December 25th (Christmas Day) December 31st (New Years Eve) One (1) Personal Holiday
+January First (New Years Day)

+Third Monday in January (Martin Luther King Day)

+First Monday in February (President's Day)

+Good Friday

+Last Monday in May (Memorial Day)

+July Fourth (Independence Day)

+First Monday in September (Labor Day)

+November Eleventh (Veteran's Day)

+Fourth Thursday in November (Thanksgiving)

+Friday after Thanksgiving

+December 24th (Christmas Eve)

+December 25th (Christmas Day)

+December 31st (New Years Eve)

+One (1) Personal Holiday

+Employees who are classified as Building Maintenance Technicians and Custodial Workers shall not observe New Year's Eve as a holiday, rather they shall observe the first Monday in February (President's Day) as a holiday.
+New Year's Eve shall not be observed as a holiday after October 1, 1997.

+Effective October 1, 1997, all employees in the bargaining unit shall observe the first Monday in February (President's Day) as a holiday.

-Any day other than those listed above may be taken under holiday conditions when such day is officially declared as a holiday by the Board of County Commissioners.
+Any day other than those listed above except for President's Day may be taken under holiday conditions when such day is officially declared as a holiday by the Board of County Commissioners.

-11.2 Whenever an observed holiday shall occur on an employee's scheduled day off, the Public Employer shall schedule the employee to take a day off at another date mutually agreed to or to compensate him at the straight time rate in order to equalize the observed holidays in Section 11.1.
+11.2 Whenever an observed holiday shall occur on an

+employee's scheduled day off, the Public Employer shall schedule the employee to take a day off at another date mutually agreed to or to compensate him at the straight time rate in order to equalize the observed holidays in Section 11.1.
-11.3 Any employee of the bargaining unit who shall be required to perform work or to render services on one of the holidays listed in 11.1 shall be compensated at one and one-half (1 1/2) times the employee's regular straight time hourly rate for any hours worked in addition to his straight pay for a normally scheduled work day or the employee may elect to take off another normally scheduled day, mutually agreed to at the same rates as overtime payment.
-11.4 All employees shall receive payment for any paid holiday unless:

-- a) He has an unexcused absence on the last regular work day preceding such holiday, or on the next regular work day following such holiday. - b) He fails to report for work without justifiable reason for such absence having been scheduled to work on such holiday.

-11.5 Whenever any of the holidays established by this agreement falls on a Sunday, the following Monday shall be observed as the official holiday; whenever any holiday shall occur on a Saturday, the preceding Friday shall be observed as the official holiday.
+- 11.3 Any employee of the bargaining unit who shall be required to perform work or to render services on one of the holidays listed in 11.1 shall be compensated at one and one-half (1 1/2) times the employee's regular straight time hourly rate for any hours worked in addition to his straight pay for a normally scheduled work day or the employee may elect to take off another normally scheduled day, mutually agreed to at the same rates as overtime payment. - 11.4 All employees shall receive payment for any paid holiday unless: - a) He has an unexcused absence on the last regular work day preceding such holiday, or on the next regular work day following such holiday. - b) He fails to report for work without justifiable reason for such absence having been scheduled to work on such holiday. - 11.5 Whenever any of the holidays established by this agreement falls on a Sunday, the following Monday shall be observed as the official holiday; whenever any holiday shall occur on a Saturday, the preceding Friday shall be observed as the official holiday.
 The only exception to the above shall be those activities within the department who are assigned to a "shift schedule".
 These employees shall observe the actual day of the holiday for purposes of pay.